oo13/tphrase/manual.md

 The phrase syntax consists of assignments.
 The order of the assignments doesn't affect the generated text.
 The recursive reference is not allowed.

-It needs a definition of the nonterminal "main" as the start condition to generate the phrase.
+It needs a definition of the nonterminal where is the start condition to generate the phrase.
+It's "main" by default, and C++ coders can change it.

 ## Spaces
 The spaces can consist of ' ' SPACE, '\\t' TAB, and the comment blocks "{* ... }".